 At AWP, we pride ourselves on our ability to protect.
 Every day, our Traffic Control Specialists work hard to protect people, business and time.
-While we dedicate numerous hours of specialized training to all of our employees and set up each work zone to not only be compliant, but to go above Local and State requirements, a large part of traffic safety still depends on the motoring public.
+While we dedicate numerous hours of specialized training to all of our employees and set up each work zone to not only be compliant, but to go above Local and State requirements, a large part of work zone traffic safety still depends on the motoring public.
 It is up to the public to respect our zones for the safety of all those in, around, and traveling through the zone.

 Road work can be hazardous and risk the lives of both motorists and workers.
 Drivers are required to navigate through complex work zones with an array of signs, barrels, and lane changes.
 If the motorist is not paying attention, it can lead to a very dangerous outcome.

 According to data collected between 1982 and 2014, the Federal Highway Administration claims that an average of 750 people per year have lost their lives in work zone accidents across the country.
 Many studies show speed as the number one factor in these accidents.
 In 2002, an alarming 1,186 people were killed in construction and maintenance zones, however that number has since dropped to an average of 591 deaths from 2008-2014.
 The drop in fatalities is due to increased standards in work zone traffic design as well as public education on those traveling through work zones.

 The graph below illustrates the proportions of crashes in work zones from 2006 to 2013.
 (GES, 2006-2013)

 According to this same study, the time of day proves to be a contributing factor in the likelihood of an accident occurring in the work zone.
 Daylight hours are the most dangerous time to travel through a work zone due to many factors, such as number of drivers on the road and speed trends.
 Urban interstates are the only type of roadway that report higher accident rates once the day is dark.